iml130/sola/minhton/docs/programmers/concept.md

 When using a setter method, the tree position of the NodeInfo objects needs to have a right position.
 When setting a neighbor with a static position, the set NodeInfo objects must have the exact same position.
 The parent position of 1:0 e.g. may never deviate from 0:0.
 When setting a neighbor with a dynamic position (adjacents) the position must be on the correct side of the node, e.g. with fanout 2 0:0 may not have a adjacent left neighbor like 1:1 because 1:1 is on the right side of 0:0.
 The adjacent left neighbor of 0:0 must always be on its left side, e.g.  1:0, 2:1 or 3:3.

 Also when using setters the NodeInfo object must always be initialized (must exist).
-If a NodeInfo object is not initialized, either NetworkInfo or LogicalNodeInfo are not initialized.
+If a NodeInfo object is not initialized, either PhysicalNodeInfo or LogicalNodeInfo are not initialized.
 LogicalNodeInfo always need to be initialized due to the correct tree position.
-NetworkInfo also must be initialized by having a correct IP-address and port.
+PhysicalNodeInfo also must be initialized by having a correct IP-address and port.

 When you want to remove a neighbor (e.g. when the neighbor leaves) you cannot use setters for this purpose.
 You must explicitly use the reset methods to make the neighbor non-existent, to not accidentally remove a neighor somewhere else.
 A reset method for the parent node is not supported, because it would logically not make sense to remove the parent node.